davitv/chance/README.md

 ======

-Recently i found javascript generator  called [chance](http://chancejs.com/) written by  [Victor Quinn](http://victorquinn.com/).
-I liked it a lot and found it quite useful for programms testing or filling something with dump data.
-I could't find anything similar for python so i decided to write it on my own, using chance.js implementation as a guide.
+There is an awesome random generator called [chance](http://chancejs.com/) written by [Victor Quinn](http://victorquinn.com/).
+It is quite useful for filling something with dump data which will look like real one in production.
+Also there can be a lot of other cases to use it.

+This lib written in Python, using chance.js implementation as a guide.

 ##Installation
 As easy as: